spk2dc/SpotifyTrackFilter/SpotifyPublicFilter/README.md

 * Better search functionality that does not require user to provide direct links and is navigable within the search results.
 * Ability to display filtered tracks from all search results, not just ones that result in a list of tracks.
 For example if an artist is returned it would be possible to filter every song in every album that artist has.
 * Displaying audio features for multiple tracks at a time and from the search results as well instead of only after they have been filtered.
+* Add a graph for the audio analysis to visually show all the data in a better more understandable/meaningful format to the average person.

 ##### Author/Developer: [Senthil Kannan](https://www.linkedin.com/in/spk2dc)